SWOT Analysis: Best Practices, Templates, And Examples

 2. Weaknesses

 Weaknesses represent the internal vulnerabilities and limitations within an organisation.
-These can be areas where the company lags behind its competitors or internal challenges that hinder optimal performance.
+These can be areas where the company lags behind its competitors, or internal challenges that hinder optimal performance.
 Weaknesses might include outdated technology, insufficient resources, lack of skilled personnel, inefficient processes, or poor customer service.
 Identifying weaknesses is vital for organisations as it helps them pinpoint areas that require improvement and strategic intervention.
 Addressing weaknesses is essential for enhancing operational efficiency, customer satisfaction, and overall competitiveness in the market.

 3. Opportunities

-Opportunities are external factors that can be advantageous for the organisation if capitalised upon effectively.
+Opportunities are external factors that can benefit the organisation if capitalised upon effectively.
 These external factors can include emerging market trends, technological advancements, changes in consumer preferences, untapped market segments, strategic partnerships, or favourable economic conditions.
 Recognising opportunities allows businesses to align their strategies to exploit these favourable circumstances.
 By seizing opportunities, organisations can expand their market presence, increase revenue streams, and gain a competitive edge in the industry.

-SOWT analyse
+SOWT analysis

 4. Threats

-In the intricate web of business dynamics, the interaction of these four components creates a holistic picture of an organisation's current standing and its future potential.
+In the intricate web of business dynamics, the interaction of these four components creates a holistic picture of an organisation's current standing and future potential.
 Strengths and weaknesses are internal, intrinsic factors that reflect the organisation's core competencies and limitations.
 On the other hand, opportunities and threats are external, dynamic factors shaped by the ever-changing market forces and industry landscapes.

 Benefits of SWOT Analysis